romanzh1/code-examples/README.md

-# code-exmaples
+# code-examples

-This is a repository of Go code examples on various topics
+code-examples is a repository of Go code examples for a variety of tasks